Go to :

 Your international registration will be assigned the date of receipt of your request at the Austrian Patent Office as the date of filing, if it is forwarded to WIPO within two months.
 Otherwise, your application will be assigned the date on which it was actually received by WIPO.

-Furthermore, is is possible to claim the priority of a registered Austrian trademark or a trademark application (e.g. the Austrian basic application) for an international registration.
-The requirement for this is that your application is filed with the Austrian Patent Office within six month after filing the Austrian trademark application.
+Furthermore, is possible to claim the priority of a registered Austrian trademark or a trademark application (e.g. the Austrian basic application) for an international registration.
+The requirement for this is that your application is filed with the Austrian Patent Office within six months after filing the Austrian trademark application.

 The register of international trademarks is managed centrally by WIPO.